Wondering if you may be Autistic? ADHD? Both?

 90-120 Minutes

-During our time together we will get to know each other a bit and talk through your experiences using the MIGDAS-2, an autism interview guide.
-We will talk about your identities, history, executive functioning, and tease out some of the common experiences that can overlap with or seem like autism including depression, anxiety, or post-traumatic stress disorder (BDEFS, GAD-7, PHQ-9).
+During our time together we will get to know each other a bit and talk through your experiences using the MIGDAS-2 as a guide (this is an autism specific interview tool).
+We will talk about your identities, history, executive functioning, and tease out some of the common experiences that can overlap with or seem like autism including depression, anxiety, or post-traumatic stress disorder.

 You may invite someone who knows you well (a partner, close friend, or chosen family) to share their perspective as part of the assessment.
 This is optional and can provide additional context about your experiences.